Mars researchers return to Devon Island, Nunavut, for 'twin mission' with Utah

 The researchers are fresh off a related assignment in the Utah desert.
 The two studies are "twin missions," according to Paul Sokoloff, a researcher at the Canadian Museum of Nature.

 "Both of these sites are excellent planetary analogues," Sokoloff said.
-"We thought it was a really great progression to be able to say, 'okay, well, we know that these are both good Mars analogue sites', but we've never done the exact same scientific program at both."
+"We thought it was a really great progression to be able to say, 'OK, well, we know that these are both good Mars analogue sites,' but we've never done the exact same scientific program at both."

 Sokoloff is supporting the mission from Ottawa, where he gets updates by satellite email from the crew on how their research programs are progressing.